angelahe/SPAtext/README_AH.md

 create a shell - the visible markup outside the templates and view container, visible in every view, eg navigation bars, logos, sidebars, menus for app, parent for fixed position elements available in any view

+custom events to send messages to our views have view register event listener so i can trigger behavior without breaking encapsulation

+  remove the view before moving on to the next one

 ## tips and recommendations
   consider using an automated page-reloading tool as you work e.g. livepage plugin for google chrome or livereload (standalone web server and protocol that is used to reload web apps automatically during dev.  whenever server detects a file has changed, communicates the change to the js lib or browser plugin in the client)